HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 !!!note
-     For DAM no tuning details mentioned in this document except the pod resources like CPU and memory limits for the all pods related to DAM like ring-api, persistence-node, persistence-connection-pool and core.
-Because for DAM which is NodeJS app it is appropriate to have CPU and memory requests and limits in the Kubernetes by monitoring CPU usage, memory usage using Prometheus and Grafana to have good response times, and throughput.
+     For DAM no tuning details are mentioned in this document except the pod resources like CPU and memory limits for all pods related to DAM like ring-api, persistence-node, persistence-connection-pool and core.
+Because DAM, which is NodeJS app, it is appropriate to have CPU and memory requests and limits in Kubernetes by monitoring CPU usage, memory usage using Prometheus and Grafana to have good response times, and throughput.

 ## Results

-The initial sets of tests were run on a AWS-distributed Kubernetes setup with one master and 3 worker nodes.
+The initial sets of tests were run on an AWS-distributed Kubernetes setup with one master and 3 worker nodes.
 Concurrent user loads of 1000, 2500, 4000 and 5000 users were successful, as measured by a very low error rate (< 0.0001%) and satisfactory response times.
 At 8000 users, this was no longer the case as the response times increased dramatically and the error rates went up as well.

 The tests then successfully moved to a four worker node setup with 10000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
 At this point, alterations were made to the number of pods, CPU and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode and persistenceConnectionPool to determine which factors were significantly beneficial.
 For the HAProxy container, increasing the CPU dramatically increased throughput.
 When the number of HAProxy pods was increased, the throughput actually decreased.